prismadevbrasil/user-stories/README.md

 - Used to define the product backlog in an Agile Development workflow.
 - The product backlog is a collection of user stories that drives feature development for a product or service.

-## How do you write them?
+## How do you write them? :pencil2:
 Three parts:
-1 - The persona
+1 - The persona :ok_woman:
-2 - The feature
+2 - The feature :hammer:
-3 - The need satisfied by the feature
+3 - The need satisfied by the feature :exclamation:

 Template: